victorpreston/alx-low_level_programming/README.md

 - All main.c files are prewritten by the school.
 We build functions that produce a specific output while also taking into consideration edge cases.

-- C is fun but its not that easy, so I have some [notes](./notes.md) that will actually show you the journey and thought process.

 ## Resource